-Borrow Equipment Don’t hesitate to ask the people you know well if you can borrow some items for the party, such as extra chairs they might have, extra tables, or even their grill.
+Don’t hesitate to ask the people you know well if you can borrow some items for the party, such as extra chairs they might have, extra tables, or even their grill.
 The more items you can borrow, the fewer items you have to invest money in for such a limited use.

-What About Entrees?
-This is going to be an experiment in cooking for a large group, so go with something you can prepare easily in large quantities.
 I almost always think sandwiches are a good idea.
 Have bratwursts, hot dogs, and veggie dogs (for any vegetarians) – or have burgers (beef and soy options).
 Another option – pulled meat sandwiches.

 Along with these, you’ll need to buy buns in bulk, as well as condiments.
 Again, plan this as far in advance as you can, so you can seek out bargains.

-The Week Before Clean!
+Clean!
 Clean your garage.
 Clean the yard and make sure it’s mowed two or three days before the party.
 Clean any portions of your house that people might use for the restroom – and also in event of rain.
 It’ll leave you feeling refreshed and more prepared.

-The Day Before Borrow equipment from neighbors and store it in your garage.
+Borrow equipment from neighbors and store it in your garage.
 Begin thawing anything that needs thawed.
 Make sure all equipment that you’re going to rely on is in proper working order – fire up grills and so forth.
 Doing this now will save you a lot of money and stress compared to putting it off.

-The Big Day Something will go off wrong.
+Something will go off wrong.
 Expect it.
 Don’t stress out when it happens.
 Recognize that it’s just part of life, and make do as best you can.
 If you’re prepared for this, you won’t react with strong emotions and you won’t be drawn to throw money at it just to solve it.

 Also, plan to cook so that a large batch of food will be put out thirty minutes after the start time.
 This gives the on-time arrivers plenty of time to mingle, get side dishes set up, and when people start going through the food line, the first batch won’t sit out there for long.
 I find that putting food out when people start arriving usually means many people just eat and run and many other people end up eating food that’s sat out for a long time.